The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Keychain Problems with Probabilistic Chain Orders

 We now describe a bijection between admissible policies $\pi$ and laminar matchings, in which the expected reward of a policy is equivalent to the weight of the corresponding laminar matching.
 Admissible policy $\pi$ maps to the matching $M = \{(k,o)\in E \mid \pi(o) = k \}$.
 This mapping is bijective.
 Moreover, the expected reward of admissible policy $\pi$ and its corresponding laminar matching $M$ satisfy:

 The reduction takes polynomial time.
-Thus, a polynomial time $(\alpha,\epsilon)$-approximation algorithm for the Probabilistic Scenarios problem is implied by the existence of a polynomial time $(\alpha, \epsilon)$-approximation algorithm for Maximum Weight Laminar matching. \end{proof}
+Thus, a polynomial time $(\alpha,\epsilon)$-approximation algorithm for the Probabilistic Scenarios problem is implied by a polynomial time $(\alpha, \epsilon)$-approximation algorithm for Maximum Weight Laminar matching. \end{proof}